Matru Ki Bijlee Ka Mandola: Critical response

 Taran Adarsh of Bollywood Hungama gave 2/5 stars, writing "On the whole, Matru Ki Bijlee Ka Mandola holds your attention in parts, but that's not enough.
 The first half is lackluster, while the post-interval part catches some steam.
 However, the excessive length plays a spoilsport.
 Below expectations!".
 The Times of India gave 3/5 stars, writing "With its Trilbys and tractors, malls and Maoism, its stretch limo and smart-boy! lines, MKBKM could have been such a fun ride.
 But sadly, director ka bhi man dola, rather too often".
 Raja Sen of Rediff.com gave 4/5 stars, writing "Matru Ki Bijlee Ka Mandola has enough substance to warrant repeated viewings".
-Anupama Chopra of the Hindustan Times gave 2.5/5 stars, writing "A Vishal Bhardwaj film is guarenteed to evoke a strong reaction.
+Anupama Chopra of the Hindustan Times gave 2.5/5 stars, writing "A Vishal Bhardwaj film is guaranteed to evoke a strong reaction.
 You can love it - as I did Maqbool and Kaminey - or dislike it".
 She reasoned that "Parts of the film soar, but many are saggy and ultimately I was just underwhelmed".
 Roshni Devi of Koimoi gave 3/5 stars, writing "If you’re a Vishal Bhardwaj fan, be prepared for a fare that’s different from his dark, moody style.
 The fun and songs should keep you going though".